legion-platform/legion/docs/source/tutorials_wine.rst

       keySecret: <paste key secret here>
       description: Wine dataset

-Create a connection using :term:`Legion CLI` or :term:`Plugin for JupyterLab` as in the previous example.
+Create a connection using the :term:`Legion CLI` or :term:`Plugin for JupyterLab`, as in the previous example.

-If wine-quality.csv is not persisted in store yet, you can copy it using:
+If wine-quality.csv is not in the GCS bucket yet, use this command:

 .. code-block:: console